 Luckily, you can really strengthen these muscles and start seeing positive results with minimal work—just 10 or so controlled contractions, three times a day.

-50 percent of women can correctly identify which muscles to activate to build pelvic strength and tone; the rest of us need extra help.
+Only about 50 percent of women can correctly identify which muscles to activate to build pelvic strength and tone.

 To ensure you're contracting the right muscles, insert a finger into your vagina and squeeze as if you were trying to stop a urine flow.
 You should feel your finger lifted and compressed.